josharchibald/General-Assembler/README.md

 - Both `--log` and `--verbose` flags cannot be used simultaneously.

 ---

-Currently the listing file output format is only supported.
 What makes this assembler general is the ISA file.
 This can describe any harvard or princeton architecture even with variable sized instruction sets.
 A user library and a processors properties must be defined at the top.
 The bulk of the file are code macros.